Parking infringements

 A full list of payment methods can also be found on the infringement notice.

-You may however receive a Parking Notification on your windscreen which acts as a forewarning that an infringement may be issued based on evidence gathered.
+You will receive a Parking Notification on your windscreen which acts as a forewarning that an infringement may be issued based on evidence gathered.

 You can nominate another driver or request a court hearing online via the self-service portal: Infringement Self Service portal.